 When you right-click over a selected object in either the Programs or Files tab of a Workspace window, a pop-up context menu appears.
 The contents of the context menu will vary depending on the currently selected object and the currently selected tab.
 The following table displays the possible context-menu commands and their purpose.
-See also Menus and Toolbars (on page 71).
+See also $\underline{\text{Menus and Toolbars}}$ (on page 68).

-Command Shortcut Key Action Insert Program File Insert Library File Insert Source File Ins Displays the Open File dialog box and allows you to choose one or more files to be added to the workspace.
-Insert Copy File The type of item added by this menu command is determined by the currently highlighted item in the Workspace window.
+Context Menu in a Workspace Window Command Shortcut Key Action Insert Source File Insert Copy File Insert Program File Ins Displays the Open File dialog box and allows you to choose one or more files to be added to the workspace.
+Insert Library File The type of item added by this menu command is determined by the currently highlighted item in the Workspace window.
 For example, to insert a source file, right-click on an existing source file or the Source File folder in the Files tab.
 You can insert any number of files in one operation by holding down the Shift key when selecting files in the Open File dialog box.
 All files must be the same type.
 Note that the menu command displayed will reflect the action that will be performed.
 Remove "filename" Del Removes the specified item from the workspace.
 The type of item that is removed is determined by the selection.
 For example: Folders cannot be removed from the workspace.
 Source and copy files can be removed from the workspace only if they are not in use by a COBOL program or library.
 In that case, you must instead remove the program or library from the workspace.
 Note that the text of the menu command will change to reflect the action that will be performed.
 Compile File (Ctrl+F7) Compiles the selected item, as follows: If the focus is in the Workspace window, and a COBOL source file is selected, that file is compiled.
 In that case, the menu command will contain the name of the file to compile.
 If the source file is open in a Source Code/Edit window and has been edited and not saved, you are prompted to save the file or cancel the compilation.